Valloric/val.markovic.io/content/projects.md

 This was written in C++ using the [Qt Framework][qt]; Sigil works on Windows, Mac and Linux.

-This was my first really big project[^big].
-I started it while I was still in college and worked on it almost full-time for two years[^gpa].
-By mid-2011, I had been working 12-14 hours a day for nearly two years and reached the point of _massive_ burn-out.
+This was my first really big project.[^big] I started it while I was still in college and worked on it almost full-time for two years.[^gpa] By mid-2011, I had been working 12-14 hours a day for nearly two years and reached the point of _massive_ burn-out.
 I learned a valuable lesson here, and these days I make damn sure to work reasonable hours and get plenty of rest.